Why do you need Windows 10 deployment tools?

-Fortunately, many third-party deployment software attempt to streamline Windows installation by replacing those complicated processes with easy-to-use interface and wizards.
+Fortunately, a lot of third-party deployment software attempt to streamline Windows installation by replacing those complicated processes with easy-to-use interface and wizards.
 AOMEI Image Deploy (AID) is such Windows 10 deployment software that strives to make large-scale deployment of Windows efficient and flexible with its professional technologies.
 It is image deployment and network cloning software that supports deploying or restoring an image to multiple computers over network.
 This would save you time and effort by provisioning hundreds of PCs and Servers simultaneously.

-As you see, with AID Technician, you are allowed to preset client computer ID address and deploy same operating system to multiple dissimilar computers as long as they are in the same LAN.
-AID Technician supports deploy system image to computers with dissimilar hardware, while its Free only supports deploy image to computers with same hardware.
-Download to learn specific Windows 10 deployment guide.
+As you see, with AID Technician, you are allowed to preset client computer IP address and deploy same operating system to multiple dissimilar computers as long as they are in the same LAN, while its Free edition only supports deploying image to computers with same hardware.
+Learn specific Windows 10 deployment guide in the next part.
 All the steps are similar with minor differences.

 Deploy Windows 10 to multiple computers via AOMEI Image Deploy

-1. Install AID to one of your PC that you will use it as a Server/Host computer later.
-Start AOMEI Image Deploy to create an ISO of your Windows 10 by choosing Create Windows PE automatically.
+1. Download and install AID on the server computer.
+Start AOMEI Image Deploy to create bootable WinPE ISO file for client computers by choosing Create Windows PE automatically.
 The ISO image will be auto stored in installation directory.
 If you want to add third-party drivers to this ISO image, choose the next one Create bootable WinPE ISO manually.

 2. Check Enable DHCP box based on your condition.
 Generally, there should have one and only one DHCP Server in deploying.
 If there is no DHCP server in your LAN, check this box.
 After entering the second interface, you will get a prompt says: “The service has started, waiting for connect…”